project-bluebird/simurgh/README.md

 desired ports, one can now spin up Bluebird, which is the interface layer between the simulator and the AI agents.

-## Bluebird
+## Bluebird installation

-If Bluesky was install successfully, then it should be as simply as doing:
+If Bluesky was install successfully, then it should be as simple as doing:
 ```bash
 (nats) $$ cd bluebird && python run.py
 ```